bbc/tams/docs/adr/0024-source-level-edit.md

 ### URL Form

-This form uses an `ExternalReference` to a URL in a TAMS instance.
+This form uses an `ExternalReference` to a URL in a TAMS instance: this should probably point to a specific Flow rather than a Source to align with the way other OpenTimelineIO `ExternalReference` objects behave.

 Notice that the URL has a prefix `tamss://` (for "TAMS Secure" - `tams://` would also work for HTTP).
 In addition the `start_time` and `duration` in the `available_range` are Flow timestamps with nanosecond precision,